Lossless Compression with Probabilistic Circuits: Introduction

 \emph{Competitive compression rates.} Our experiments show that on MNIST and EMNIST, the PC-based compression algorithm achieved SoTA bitrates.
 On more complex data such as subsampled ImageNet, we hybridize PCs with normalizing flows and show that PCs can significantly improve the bitrates of the base normalizing flow models.

-\emph{Competitive runtimes.} Our (de)compressor runs 5-20x faster compared to available implementations of neural lossless compressors with near SoTA performance on datasets such as MNIST.\footnote{Note that there exists compression algorithms optimized particularly for speed by using simple entropy models \citep{townsend2019hilloc}, though that also leads to worse bitrates.
-See \cref{sec:cmp-alg-eval} for detailed discussion.}
+\emph{Competitive runtimes.} Our (de)compressor runs 5-40x faster compared to available implementations of neural lossless compressors with near SoTA performance on datasets such as MNIST.\footnote{Note that there exists compression algorithms optimized particularly for speed by using simple entropy models \citep{townsend2019hilloc}, though that also leads to worse bitrates.
+See \cref{sec:cmp-alg-eval} for detailed discussion.} Our open-source implementation of the PC-based (de)compression algorithm can be found at \url{https://github.com/Juice-jl/PressedJuice.jl}.

 \boldparagraph{Notation} We denote random variables by uppercase letters (\eg $X$) and their assignments by lowercase letters (\eg $x$).
 Analogously, we use bold uppercase (\eg $\X$) and lowercase (\eg $\x$) letters to denote sets of variables and their joint assignments, respectively.
-The set of all possible assignments of $\X$ is denoted $\val(\X)$.
+The set of all possible joint assignments to variables $\X$ is denoted $\val(\X)$.